junkdog/ecs-matrix/README.md

 ## ecs-matrix

-A small command-line tool for generate a matrix describing references between [ECS][ecs] classes in your game.
+A small command-line tool for generating a matrix describing references between [ECS][ecs] classes in your game.
 Supports [artemis-odb][artemis] and [ashley][ashley].
 Note that artemis-odb also provides this functionality via its maven, gradle and cli tool.